 - b dealt with the 1919 Child Labor Tax Law which gave congress the right to tax 10% of the value of companies employing children under the age of 14; the USSC found that the law violated the tenth amendment and took away a power reserved to the states

-- e The U.S. President Richard Nixon had claimed executive authority to force the Times to suspend publication of classified information in its possession.
+- d The U.S. President Richard Nixon had claimed executive authority to force the Times to suspend publication of classified information in its possession.
 The question before the court was whether the constitutional freedom of the press under the First Amendment was subordinate to a claimed Executive need to maintain the secrecy of information.
 The Supreme Court ruled that First Amendment did protect the New York Times' right to print said materials.

-5 Multiple Choice Questions
+5 Multiple choice questions